Cost of Living in Kyoto, Japan: Full Monthly Budget Guide

 Nightlife & Drinks

-Wondering what a night out in Kyoto will cost?
-You’ll find Nightlife costs generally affordable: a beer in a neighborhood pub averages ¥562, so casual bar hops stay inexpensive.
-If you prefer dining before drinks, a mid-range three-course meal for two runs about ¥1,500 total, making evening dining accessible.
-For a budget pre-night meal, lunchtime teishoku sets near nightlife areas are roughly ¥1,000.
-Late-night hunger is often solved with fast food — McDonald’s-style meals cost about ¥800.
+Nightlife costs are generally affordable in Kyoto.
+A beer in a neighborhood pub averages ¥562, so casual bar hops stay inexpensive.
+A mid-range three-course meal for two runs about ¥5,000 total, making evening dining accessible.
+For a budget pre-night meal, teishoku sets near nightlife areas are roughly ¥1,000.
+Late-night hunger is often solved with fast food at about ¥800.

-Cinemas sit alongside bars as an option, with tickets around ¥1,300–¥1,500, though movies are covered in the next section.
-Overall, plan evenings with modest per-person spends; combining a beer and affordable dining keeps Nightlife costs low.
+Cinemas sit alongside bars as an option, with tickets around ¥1,300–¥1,500.
+Plan evenings with modest per-person spends; combining a beer and affordable dining keeps nightlife costs low.

 Movies, Sports, Events